cargomedia/pulsar-rest-api/README.md

   - `repo`. optional.
 Pulsar configuration repository.
 If omitted then [pulsar rules](https://github.com/nebulab/pulsar#loading-the-repository) applied.
   - `branch`. optional.
 Branch for pulsar configuration repository.
 If omitted then [pulsar rules](https://github.com/nebulab/pulsar#loading-the-repository) applied.
 - `auth`. optional.
 Authentication.
 Only if presented it should have its required options to be filled, otherwise no need to fill `auth.githubOauthId` and etc.
   - `githubOauthId`. required.
 Github OAuth Application ID.
-To get it go to https://github.com/settings/applications/new
   - `githubOauthSecret`. required.
 Github OAuth Application Secret.
-To get it go to https://github.com/settings/applications/new
   - `githubOrg`. required.
 Github organization.
 User needs to be member of that organization to get access to the interface of pulsar-rest-api.
   - `baseUrl`. required.
 URL where the pulsar-rest-api instance would have its web interface.
   - `callbackUrl`. required.
 OAuth callback Url.
 Must be relative to the `baseUrl`.